Persisting Data with IndexedDB

 - Understand how to leverage IndexedDB to store offline data

 - Provide a user experience that works regardless of network connectivity

 a client-side storage mechanism for persisting data in a user's browser regardless of network availability

-- each storage option varies in size limits, persistence and allowed data types
+- each storage option varies in size limits, security, persistence and allowed data types

 - the internet is terrible and we don't know what we're doing

 - storing larger and more complex datasets (within reason)

 - persisting data without expiration so it can be available offline

 Fetch and checkout the 'before-db-lesson' branch of the offline news repo